chriscauley/intro_to_programming/DAY2.md

 * `list.insert(position,variable)` - inserts the variable at the position.
 This will increase the length of the list by one.

+* `list.sort()` - sorts the list.

 * Notice that neither of these return a value.
 Instead the variable a_list itself is changed.
 This is very different then the methods of a string.
+If you want to keep the original list, you must save it as a different variable.

 ## `While` loops and advanced flow control